snow2405/EconMicro/README.md

    - SPA has many equilibria (thousands in our results)

 2. **Bidding behavior**:
-   - **FPA**: Players bid at or slightly below their values.
+   - **FPA**: Players face a trade-off between bidding and their own profit and often bid at or slightly below their values.
 There's strategic underbidding to maximize profit margin (value minus payment).
 Bidding exactly at value yields zero profit when winning.
    - **SPA**: Many equilibria include bids at or above true values.
 Since winners pay the second-highest bid, there's no penalty for overbidding as long as you win.
+As mentioned before, there are infinite ways to threaten other bidders by bidding extremly high without risking any loss of profit.

 3. **Winner determination**:
    - **FPA with asymmetric values**: The higher-value player typically wins by bidding more aggressively